getampt/docs/sql.md

 beta: true
 ---

+!!! warning
+`@ampt/sql` is now deprecated and will be removed in the future.
+Stay tuned for a new SQL interface on Ampt.
+!!!

 Ampt has built-in support for [Postgres SQL][postgres-docs] that is powered by [Neon Postgres][neon-website].
 Using `@ampt/sql` you can store and query relational data using pure SQL commands or using the [Kysely query builder][kysely-docs].

 !!! note